Drought conditions in central Texas could have disastrous impact on area rivers

 There are places in south Texas right now where the flow of the river all but stops.

-“There's been reports of the Frio River is at 0.0 CFS, so it's not, you know, it's not flowing at all right now,” Donovan said.
+“There's been reports of the Frio River is at 0.0 CFS, so it's not flowing at all right now,” Donovan said.
 “There was a lot of concerns and issues with the Guadalupe River, especially above Canyon Lake where they can't control the flow.”

 According to the U.S. Drought Monitor, most of Bexar County is in drought level D3, that’s out of four.
 Historically, this level, classified as Extreme Drought, has meant an increased risk of wildfires, severe loss of plant and wildlife, and very low river flows.
 The last time Bexar County was this dry was during the drought of 2011, when the entire state was at D4 – Exceptional Drought.